 Although time-consuming and seemingly-daunting, the rewards to pursuing third-party liability claims are high.
 When submitted and processed correctly, such claims provide valuable revenue for the hospital, cut down on the patient’s out-of-pocket liability, and improve the overall patient experience.
 This makes it a win-win for both the hospital and the patient.

 As a third-party billing specialist, The Midland Group will help you identify all TPL claims and follow through with the process of submitting, processing, and collecting the claims.
 Our trained medical billing professionals are familiar with all the tools, rules, and documents needed to submit a successful third-party liability claim.
-Please contact us today to see how we can help your facility increase your revenue and improve the patient experience.
+Book your free assessment today to see how you can maximize all potential revenue surrounding all types of liability claims.